rintr-suzuki/WIN2PhaseNet/docs/README-training.md

     For the detailed information, see https://hinetwww11.bosai.go.jp/auth/download/cont/?LANG=en
   * Put the file as `<base directory>/WIN2PhaseNet/etc/stn.tbl`. <br>
     You can change the path with `--chtbl` option.

+* (No need in case with `--tbl2lst`)station list: a list of stations to process
+  * format: txt format
+  * You can automatically set all the stations in the channel table as a station list with `--tbl2lst` option, instead of preparing a txt file of station list.
+  * Put the file as `<base directory>/WIN2PhaseNet/etc/stn.lst`. <br>
+    You can change the path with `--stnlst` option.
+  * sample: `<base directory>/WIN2PhaseNet/sample/etc/stn.lst`

 * (optional)rotation table: rotation coefficient table for S-net by Takagi et al. (2019).
   * format: txt format <br>